AntonioParroni/DevOps_online_Kiev_2021Q2/m2/task2.2/readme.md

   P.S.
 The content of my S3 bucket is still in progress...

-  UPD3: Still don't know how to make a redirect a valid redirect from www.antonioparroni.site
+  UPD3: Still don't know how to make a valid redirect from www.antonioparroni.site :(